Cochlear Implants

 Intraoperative radiographic imaging is considered the gold standard for monitoring correct electrode placement during CI surgery.
 It may include plain film X-ray, three-dimensional rotational tomography X-ray, computed tomography scanning, and/or fluoroscopy.
 Intraoperative fluoroscopy may be used when implanting an abnormally shaped cochlea to confirm proper electrode placement.

-The purpose of electrophysiologic measures is to verify whether the device is working properly and whether electrodes are placed properly.
-The measures also determine the ear's responsiveness to electric stimulation and may assess cochlear trauma and residual hearing during electrode insertion.
-During such testing, the seventh nerve, the eighth nerve, and/or the stapedial reflex may be activated electrically through the implanted electrodes, and the response is seen via physical or telemetric observation.
-Tests done during surgery may include, but may not be limited to, electrode impedance (EI), evoked compound action potential (ECAP), spread of excitation (SoE), and electrically evoked stapedial reflex thresholds (ESRTs).
+Electrophysiologic measures are used to verify whether the device is working properly.
+The measures determine the auditory nerve’s responsiveness to electric stimulation and may be used to assess cochlear trauma in an effort to preserve residual hearing during electrode insertion.
+During such testing, the seventh nerve, the eighth nerve, and/or the stapedial reflex may be activated electrically through the implanted electrodes, with the response visible via physical observation or telemetric recording.
+Tests done during surgery may include, but may not be limited to, electrode impedance, electrically evoked compound action potentials (ECAPs), spread of excitation (SoE), and electrically evoked stapedial reflex thresholds (ESRTs).

-• EI measurements help determine whether electrode circuits are functioning within normal limits.
-Test results do not determine whether the electrode array is properly placed.
+• Electrode impedance measurements help determine whether electrode circuits are functioning within normal limits.
+Results do not determine whether the electrode array is properly placed.

 • ECAP measurements determine functionality of the eighth nerve to electric stimulation.
 Thresholds to stimulation may be used intraoperatively and postoperatively.